-As a result of the anti-Israel and anti-Semitic propaganda spreading on college campuses, ZOA Campus aims to educate students on the real facts and to spread a positive message about the Jewish state.
-ZOA Campus Coordinators travel to campuses across the country and lead free educational and interactive events for students.
+ZOA Campus aims to empower students through providing the facts, combating misinformation, and spreading positive messages about the Jewish state.
+Our Campus Coordinators travel to campuses across the country and lead free educational and interactive events for students.
+Many of these campuses face anti-Israel and anti-Semitic activism and bias.
 We are happy to work with any group that is willing to spread the truth about Zionism and Israel.
-Moreover, we are more than happy to adapt any presentation to fit the need of each campus.
+Moreover, we are more than happy to adapt any presentation to fit the need of each campus or run them online.
 Please contact your ZOA Campus Coordinator to bring any of the following educational events to your campus.

 Zionism and the Jewish Connection to Israel: This presentation goes in depth about the Jewish connection to the land of Israel and the rich Jewish culture and identity rooted in Israel.
 We discuss Jewish history and connection in the four holiest Jewish cities in the world, all of which are in Israel.
 We also speak briefly about some of the controversy surrounding the holiest Jewish sites.
 Finally, we speak about Zionism and how it relates to the Jewish connection to the land; we talk about how and why Zionism started and about the core elements of the movement.
 Following the presentation, we have a Jeopardy-style game based on what they learn in the presentation.

 Principles of Advocacy: This two part, participation-driven seminar shares useful tools and ideas that shape what it takes to engage in real persuasion.
 Too often in the Israel advocacy world, training is narrowly focused on how to “win arguments.”
 While those are important skills, this seminar prioritizes one-on-0ne conversations meant to find common ground and explore complex issues without falling quickly into the traps of debate that largely do not change minds.
 This presentation also offers students the opportunity to practice their tools and role play alternative mentalities.